choeffer/360pibot/docs/install.rst

 .. note::

-    For later using the installed module the virtual environment has to be activated every time, because the pigpio package is installed inside and not callable from outside.
+    For later using the installed module, the virtual environment has to be activated every time, because the pigpio package is installed inside and not callable from outside.